StrangeJay/DevOps_Project6/README.md

 > FLUSH PRIVILEGES;
 > SHOW DATABASES;
 > exit

 ---
 ### Step 6 — Configure WordPress to connect to the remote database
 **Hint**: Do not forget to open MySQL port 3306 on DB Server EC2.
-For extra security, you shall allow access to the DB server **ONLY** from your Web Server’s IP address, so in the Inbound Rule configuration specify source as /32
+For extra security, you shall allow access to the DB server **ONLY** from your Web Server’s IP address, so in the Inbound Rule configuration specify the source as /32
 ![Screenshot_20230109_123050](https://user-images.githubusercontent.com/105195327/211298986-9752aa6c-30b2-443a-8e3d-ee1b39cda240.png)

-- Install MySQL client and test that you can connect from your Web Server to your DB server by using $\color{pink}{mysql\-client}$.
+- Install the MySQL client and test that you can connect from your Web Server to your DB server by using $\color{pink}{mysql\-client}$.
 `sudo yum install mysql`
 `sudo mysql -u admin -p -h <DB-Server-Private-IP-address>`

 - Verify if you can successfully execute $\color{pink}{SHOW\ DATABASES;}$ command and see a list of existing databases.

 - Change permissions and configuration so Apache could use WordPress:
-  *try to figure this part out, it might be a little challenging, but will help you grow in your DevOps journey*
+ *Try to figure this part out, it might be a little challenging but will help you grow in your DevOps journey*

 - Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)